 Insulation Rolls

 Insulation rolls, also known as batts or blankets, are flexible products made from mineral fibres such as fibreglass or rock wool.
 They are commonly used to insulate floors, walls, and ceilings to improve a building's energy efficiency.
-At Materials Market, you can take your pick from some of the biggest and most reputable manufacturers of Insulation Rolls in the UK, such as Knauf and Superglass.
 From loft insulation roll to acoustic insulation roll, we stock a variety of fibreglass (glass wool) products, all purposed to help you shave hundreds of pounds from your energy bills and maximise the comfort in your home.

 Find Out More About Our Types of Insulation Rolls